Want more local news? Support our journalists.

 I'll be honest, none of us here at Pamplin Media is completely satisfied with our current mix of local news.

-When we lost 50% of our overall revenue last March due to COVID-19, we took two dramatic steps to survive — reducing the works hours for all of our employees, and combining 18 newspapers into four.
-Since then, thanks to the support of our readers, we have been able to add back some work hours, and we've been able to start localizing our papers again.
+When we lost 50% of our overall revenue last March due to COVID-19, we took two dramatic steps to survive — reducing the works hours for all of our employees and combining 18 community newspapers into four.
+Since then, thanks to the support of our readers, we have been able to add back some work hours, and we've been able to start localizing the pages of our weekly papers again.
 But we still aren't as fully local as we were before COVID-19.